stefansundin/ec2-metadata-filter/README.md

 Print your iptables rules by running `sudo iptables-save`.
 Does it contain the nat rule to redirect traffic destined for 169.254.169.254?

-If you see the error `http: proxy error: context canceled`, that means that the program is having problems forwarding the request to the real metadata server.
-Are you running on an EC2 machine?
+If you see the error `http: proxy error: context canceled`, that means that the program is having problems forwarding the request to the real metadata service.
+Are you running on an EC2 instance?

 If you see hundreds of lines that eventually end with `http: proxy error: dial tcp 169.254.169.254:80: socket: too many open files`, that means that the program is also affected by the iptables rule.
 Are you running the program as the special user?

-Elastic Beanstalk issue requests to the metadata server using `curl`, so it will not work out of the box.
+Elastic Beanstalk issue requests to the metadata service using `curl`, so it will not work out of the box.
 This requires more research.

 To undo the iptables rule, run `sudo iptables -t nat -F`.
 This will flush all rules in the nat table.